MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/user-stopped-typing-behavior.md

 ### C# Markup

-Our [`CommunityToolkit.Maui.Markup`](../markup/markup.md) package provides a much more concise way to use this converter in C#.
+Our [`CommunityToolkit.Maui.Markup`](../markup/markup.md) package provides a much more concise way to use this behavior in C#.

 ```csharp
 using CommunityToolkit.Maui.Markup;